SimonPadbury/baselayer-3/_src/decoration.md

 All Baselayer border radius classes apply their border radius potentially to all four corners.
 If you want different radii on different corners of the same element, then you can access each of the spacing variables in your CSS, or set your own values.

-**Tip:** If you are putting rounded corners on a block element that contains an image, you will also need to add `overflow-clip`.
+**Tip:** If you are putting rounded corners on a block element that contains an image, you will also need to add `overt-flow-clip`.

 There are five modifier classes.
 These only supply a spacing variable.